PSHE at Woodmansterne

 You may be aware that the government has launched a refined set of statutory requirements for PSHE Education in schools.
 Much of the content is covered in our wider curriculum, however we will also teach explicit units to students in form time.
 The tutor, as the adult who knows our students best, will therefore deliver the vast majority of learning.

-To help ensure that our PSHE curriculum is robust and relevant to our students, we have invested in a widely used PSHE package called ‘Jigsaw’ which allows us to build a PSHE curriculum from Year 7 to Year 11.
+To help ensure that our PSHE curriculum is robust and relevant to our students, we have invested in a widely used PSHE package called ‘Jigsaw’ for KS3.
+Additionally, for KS4 we use Chameleon PDE resources and Sixth Form use the PRESS program - this allows us to build a PSHE curriculum from Year 7 to Year 13.